AveryData/AveryData.github.io/_learning/classification.md

 Relies on Vornoi partitions.

 ## Decision Tree
+Think about twenty questions with Alexa.
+Is it an animal?
+No, leading to a new question.
+Is it this?
+Does it have horns?
+And so on.
+Find the optimal way to split based on misclassification errors.
+Similar to AdaBoosting, but not combining weak learners.
+Good computing efficiency but accuracy in predictions might be low.
+Hence we combine trees.

 ## SVM
 Kernel constructed decision bounderies based on minimizing the margin between the closest points.
 Easiet to think as linear, but can be non-linear including gaussian.

 ## Logistic Regression